 8. TPC Champions Course

-The Champions golf course here in Scottsdale is by no means a poor second to the Stadium course with many golfers preferring this layout.
-This Randy Heckenkemper designed 18-hole Championship challenge the course is built upon the site of the former Desert course and in 2007 was completely revamped to flow more with the natural terrain and create the opportunity of keeping the attention of all golfers as the round progresses.
+The TPC Champions golf course here in Scottsdale is by no means a poor second to the Stadium course with many golfers preferring this layout.
+This Randy Heckenkemper designed 18-hole Championship challenge the course is built upon the former Desert course site.
+In 2007 was completely revamped to flow more with the natural terrain and create the opportunity to keep all golfers’ attention as the round progresses.
 The last four holes here are unprecedented, with the best of golfers getting the proverbial goose-bumps.

 Designer: Randy Hecenkemper